Click here to skip to the system design of school 2.

 • They are allowed to use a sports hall or library, so long as it is used as intended.

 Public approval will come primarily from the councils of awesome dudes and mothers, national and/or constituency, depending on the scope (e.g. multi-school or not) of the proposition and funding needed for it.
+(This system is not as important as the points and basic public approval)

 Punishment doesn't inherently teach against bad behaviour.
 It only postpones bad behaviour.
 Prevention is preferable to treatment, containment or cure.
 The real societal cure is societal prevention, and it goes way beyond individual experiences.